 Scholarly Commons Citation

 Donohue, Laura K., "Technological Leap, Statutory Gap, and Constitutional Abyss: Remote Biometric Identification Comes of Age" (2012).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1036.
+1036.